clesleycode/intro-stats-python/stats.md

 ### 1.2 Statistics

-Statistics is the discipline of using data samples to support claims about populations.
+Statistics is the discipline that uses data to support claims about populations.
 Most statistical analysis is based on probability, which is why these pieces are usually presented together.

 #### 1.2.1 Data Collection

-Data collection is the process of gathering and measuring information on targeted variables in an established systematic fashion, which allows you to answer relevant questions and evaluate outcomes.
+Data collection is the process of gathering data to answer relevant questions and evaluate outcomes.

-Many times, our data will come from simulation.
-In the classic example question, "Is a coin toss fair?", we'll do exactly that.

 #### 1.2.2 Descriptive Statistics

-Descriptive statistics refers to the generation of statistics that summarize your data concisely and evaluate different ways to visualize data.
+Descriptive statistics refers to statistics that summarize your data concisely and evaluate different ways to visualize data.

 #### 1.2.3 Exploratory Data Analysis